aminoa/blog/content/posts/open-source/index.md

 There was one wrinkle; by 1990, there still wasn't a kernel.
 Stallman initally went with the TRIX kernel but switched to CMU's Mach kernel since the TRIX kernel was only written for a Motorola 68000 and Microkernels were considered the future of operating systems but he needed to wait for the AT&T components to be stripped first.
 A year later, GNU Hurd based on the Mach kernel began development.
 The "design turned out to be a research project" and requiring cross compatibility didn't help matters.

-GNU was overall successful based on Stallman's leadership (projecting a strong vision of the project, comprimising in areas that mattered, an example being the Library GPL license scaling a back from GPL for the sake of adoption), institutional support, and the legal focus (GPL and Creative Commons).
+GNU was overall successful based on Stallman's leadership (projecting a strong vision of the project, comprimising in areas that mattered, an example being the Library GPL license scaling a back from GPL for the sake of adoption), institutional support, and the legal focus (GPL and Creative Commons) [^lookandfeel].
 The limited members who participated in the project slowed the growth and the project also didn't focus much on the microcomputers of the 90s.

 #### Chapter 3: A Kernel of Hope